keepsake journal

 7. Celebration circle and storytelling pledge

 Close the reunion with a circle where each person shares one highlight and one story they still want to capture.
 Capture responses on a large notepad.
-Then, create a storytelling pledge for the year ahead: who will host the next interview, which archive still needs organising, and what upcoming milestone deserves a dedicated storytelling session.
+Then, create a storytelling pledge for the year ahead: who will host the next interview, which archive still needs organizing, and what upcoming milestone deserves a dedicated storytelling session.

 How to turn games into lasting keepsakes